WSU-kduncan/cs2900-Dgrinstead/Projects/Project3/README.md

 - { "features": {"buildkit": true } }

-# How to wrte a build file
+# How to write a build file

  syntax=docker/dockerfile:1